misk-jsd2/02-data-types/README.md

 - Be comfortable navigating between folders on the command line.
 - Run JavaScript on the command line using Node.js and use basic variables.

->Last class, we worked on using basic commands in the terminal, writing JavaScript, and working with Git and GitHub.
-Check with students to make sure that everyone is comfortable with the materials covered in the last class.
+[comment]: <> (>Last class, we worked on using basic commands in the terminal, writing JavaScript, and working with Git and GitHub.
+Check with students to make sure that everyone is comfortable with the materials covered in the last class.)

 >Take a look at some simple keyboard shortcuts to practice: [CLI Shortcuts](https://gist.github.com/alexpchin/01caa027b825d5f98871)